Basin Metamorphosis in Coupled Phase Oscillators

 \textit{1.~Introduction.---} Basins of attraction provide a global view of the behavior of a dynamical system and play an important role in science and technology.
 They determine which long-term state a system will reach from a given set of initial conditions and thus reflect robustness, reliability and functionality.
 In engineered systems \cite{strogatz2024nonlinear}, brains and neural circuits \cite{bollt2023fractal, le2025asymmetric}, climate dynamics \cite{wunderling2020basin, dijkstra2013nonlinear}, power grids \cite{pikovsky1985universal, eaves2025nonlinear} and ecology \cite{feudel2023rate, may2001stability}, a desired state is relevant only when its basin of attraction is sufficiently large and smooth; otherwise, small perturbations can drive the system to an unintended state.
 In many nonlinear systems, however, basins are highly intricate, exhibiting fractal or even riddled structures \cite{alexander1992riddled, ashwin2000riddling, aguirre2009fractal, medeiros2018boundaries, dos2020basin, czajkowski2024riddled}.
 Such sensitivity fundamentally limits the predictability, reproducibility, and controllability of the resulting phenomena.
 In low-dimensional dynamical systems, fractal basin structures have been extensively studied \cite{alexander1992riddled,ott1993scaling}, particularly in relation to bifurcations and chaotic saddles.

 In coupled oscillator systems, basin geometry remains largely unexplored \cite{zhang2021basins}.
 Most previous works has adopted a statistical-physics viewpoint, focusing on collective behavior, ensemble averages and asymptotic states in the thermodynamic limit.
 This framework has been remarkably successful in describing synchronization transitions and macroscopic phases.
 However, it naturally obscures fine geometric structures in phase space.
-As a result, fractal or riddled basins have rarely been examined in the context of coupled oscillators.
-More generally, the metamorphosis of basins from smooth to fractal and eventually to riddled as a system parameter varies is not a new phenomenon in nonlinear dynamics.
-What is surprising here is that fractal basin boundaries emerge in a paradigmatic coupled phase oscillators.
-It demonstrates that intricate basin geometry arises naturally and is not restricted to specially engineered or designed systems.
+As a result, the fractal structure of basins of attraction has rarely been examined in the context of coupled oscillators, even though the transition of basins from smooth to fractal and eventually to riddled as a system parameter varies is a well-known phenomenon in nonlinear dynamics.
+What is particularly surprising is that fractal basin boundaries emerge in a paradigmatic system of coupled phase oscillators in the absence of chaos.
 In this work, we uncover the fine structure of basin boundaries in a minimal model of coupled phase oscillators.
 By examining low-dimensional slices of the high-dimensional phase space, we explicitly visualize fractal basin boundaries associated with different periodic attractors.
 The observed fractal nature persists for generic local slices.
 In addition, we connect this geometric complexity to the system's transient dynamics, and show numerically that the transient-time scaling with the system size is strongly influenced by fractal nature of basins, revealing features that remain invisible in asymptotic or averaged descriptions.

 We consider a ring of $N$ nearest-neighbor coupled phase oscillators \cite{sakaguchi1986soluble, kuramoto2002coexistence, wiley2006size, zhang2021basins} with a common phase shift $\alpha \in \left[ 0, \frac{\pi}{2}\right)$